JackFallows/knockout-remainingheight/README.md

 `<script type="text/javascript" src="~/bower_components/knockout-remainingheight/remainingHeight.js"></script>`

 ### Use the binding
-To use, the element's parent must have a defined height (so that it does simply end up the height of it's children).
+To use, the element's parent must have a defined height (so that it doesn't simply end up the height of it's children).
 Then:

 ```
 <div data-bind="remainingHeight: true">